mwrouse/mst-classes/cs3500/notes/SpecificationOfSemantics.md

 `E.type = int` if `C1.type = int` and `C2.type = int` else `E.type = float`
 `A.type = int`
 `B.type = float`
-`C.type` comes from if it is A or B
+`C.type` comes from if it is A, B, or E

 **input:** 3.14 + 23 - 5